-A leap across the pond – the many advantages of conducting early phase trials in North America
+A hop across the pond – the many advantages of conducting early phase trials in North America

-Join our webinar with Altasciences to learn the key advantages and differences of conducting early phase clinical trials in North America versus other geographic regions.
+Watch our on-demand webinar with Altasciences to learn the key advantages and differences of conducting early phase clinical trials in North America versus other geographic regions.

 Navigating a wide range of regulatory requirements can be a challenging aspect of conducting clinical trials.
 Sponsors may have strategic reasons for conducting trials in certain locations and it is important for them to be aware of the various options available to them.
 Regulatory considerations, participant recruitment, location specific expertise, and access to acceptable timelines are all key to decision-making.
 The COVID-19 pandemic has presented additional challenges, particularly with regard to differing health and safety restrictions, accessibility of eligible subjects and frequent lockdowns.